Bolotnaya Square case: Alexander Margolin

 Born in 1971.
 Alexander Margolin is a Moscow State University of Printing Arts graduate, who worked as the deputy director of the Mediacentre-ART Publishers.
-He is married, with two daughters.
+He was married, with two daughters.
 He was arrested on February 21.
-He is accused of violating paragraph 1 of article 318 of the Russian Criminal Code and paragraph 2 of article 212 of the Russian Criminal Code.
+He was accused of violating paragraph 1 of article 318 of the Russian Criminal Code and paragraph 2 of article 212 of the Russian Criminal Code.

-Alexander had been taking part in protest events since December 2011 when he was arrested after the rally at Chistiye Prudi (Dec 5) and sentenced to spend 10 days in detention, He was not, however, detained after the notorious May 6 rally on Bolotnaya Square.
+Alexander had been taking part in protest events since December 2011 when he was arrested after the rally at Chistiye Prudi (Dec 5) and sentenced to spend 10 days in detention.
+He was not, however, detained after the May 6 rally on Bolotnaya Square.

-And now the investigators claim to hold video records which show Margolin trying to knock down a police task force officer.
-That said, no video records confirming this have been provided.
+Later the investigators claimed to hold video recordings showing Margolin trying to knock down a police task force officer.
+No video recordings confirming this were provided.
 He was remanded until October 6.
 He was sentenced to 3 years and 6 months in prison.

 Alexey Polikhovich

 Born in 1990.
 A student and an employee of an insurance company, he also used to be a marine.
-He was arrested on July 26 and he is kept in the pretrial detention prison No. 2.
-He is accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and of using force against a representative of the authorities (paragraph 1, article 318).
-He is facing up to thirteen years in prison.
-He was accused of trying to snatch a detained person from the hands of the Special Unit policemen and hit one of them on a hand in the struggle.
-He was initially accused only of participating in mass riots, u in the month of December the policeman who had not previously provided this information remembered that Aleksey Polikhovich hit him on the hand.
+He was arrested on July 26 and kept in the pretrial detention prison No. 2.
+He was accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and of using force against a representative of the authorities (paragraph 1, article 318).
+He faced up to thirteen years in prison.
+He was accused of trying to snatch a detained person from the hands of the Special Unit policemen and hitting one of them on a hand in the struggle.
+He was initially accused only of participating in mass riots.
+In December, 2012wa the policeman who had not previously provided this information said he had remembered that Aleksey Polikhovich hit him on the hand.
 Aleksey Polikhovich is remanded until November, 24th, 2013.
 He was sentenced to 3 years and 6 months in prison.

 Leonid Razvozzhaev

-Born in 1973, he is a businessman, former President of the Retail and Service Workers' Union.
-He is married with two children, aged 8 and 16, and supports his old mother who lives in Siberia.
-A politically active since 1998, he is a member of the 'Left Front' and Assistant to Representative I. Ponomarev of the State Duma (Congress).
+Born in 1973, a businessman, and former President of the Retail and Service Workers' Union.
+He was married with two children, aged 8 and 16, and supported his elderly mother who lived in Siberia.
+Politically active since 1998, he was a member of the 'Left Front' and Assistant to Representative I. Ponomarev of the State Duma (Congress).
 On October 21 he was elected to the Coordinating Committee of the Opposition.